VladimirKalachikhin/naiveGPXlogger/README.md

 ## Usage
 ### By end user
 Check and uncheck checkbox "Write log" on plugin configuration page in "Plugin Config" menu of SignalK web admin.
+Press Submit.
 The [GaladrielMap](https://www.npmjs.com/package/galadrielmap_sk) can show a recordable file and has a switch in the interface to control the log recording.

 ### By programmer